 - Feeding the dog: 17 percent

-Now growing up in the 1970s, I’m not sure I even remember whether any of our cars had seat belts in the back.
+Growing up in the 1970s, I’m not sure I even remember whether any of our cars had seat belts in the back.
 If they did, they were stuffed far enough into the cushions, so no one had to endure the discomfort of sitting on top of one.
 At any given time, you could find two or more small children and a dog roaming free in the back of my parents’ station wagon.
 Somehow no one was injured, but today my parents, along with most of their generation, would probably be in jail.
-Now, when you look at state-of-the-art car seats (legally mandated in most states), most children are as ready to take part in a shuttle launch as a trip to the store.
+Now, we have state-of-the-art car seats for children, which are legally mandated in most states.

-Dogs, however, do not seem to enjoy the same safety requirements as children.
-As the AAA survey (and my own randomly observed anecdotal evidence) can attest, the vast majority of dogs are not protected from any kind of crash or sudden traffic event like slamming on the brakes.
+Dogs are not protected by the same safety requirements children enjoy.
+As the AAA survey can attest, the vast majority of dogs are not protected from any kind of crash or sudden traffic event like slamming on the brakes.
 Man’s best friend can turn from pet to projectile in a matter of milliseconds, posing a danger not only to the pet but to the other passengers in the vehicle.
 As nimble as your dog is when catching a tennis ball in midair, in a car he has no footing and no means of holding on to anything and is purely at the mercy of gravity and momentum.

-And as dangerous as it is for dogs as passengers, they are actually pretty lousy co-pilots and largely do more harm than good when “assisting” the driver.
-Dogs rarely have any relevant experience operating heavy machinery and while owners talk about how they smile when they stick their heads out the window, that just may be the G-forces they’re seeing.
+And as dangerous as it is to have dogs as passengers, they are actually pretty lousy co-pilots and largely do more harm than good when “assisting” the driver.
+While dog owners talk about how their pooches smile when they stick their heads out the window, it doesn't justify the safety risk.
 Unrestrained dogs lead to distracted driving, one of the leading causes of accidents.
 Even if it’s only a teacup Yorkie, if it’s on your shoulder, your driving is going to be impaired.